Should You Apply for Social Security Disability or SSI?

 Likewise, please understand that the Social Security Administration is looking to see whether you remain totally disabled from gainful employment despite prescribed treatment: this means it will be important that you are exhausting treatment options to try and get better and return to work.
 Thus, if you are out of work and have lost your health insurance, it will be important that you are seeking out health insurance and/or free treatment options to ensure that you are remaining in treatment for two reasons: 1) to get better and go back to work if that is at all possible and 2) to ensure there is a doctor that is aware of your medical conditions who will be able to comment on the extent to which your condition disables you.

 These are just a few of the considerations that go into whether one should be applying for Social Security disability benefits.
-As an experienced lawyer, who has been handling disability claims for thirty (30) years, I am happy to speak with you and evaluate, without cost to you, whether pursuing such a Social Security disability claim is right for you.
+As an experienced lawyer, who has been handling disability claims for more than 32 years, I am happy to speak with you and evaluate, without cost to you, whether pursuing such a Social Security disability claim is right for you.